-Department for Education (DfE) expects that all governing bodies will undertake an annual self-review to enable them to be confident in their capacity to support school leaders.
+Department for Education (DfE) expects that all governing boards will undertake an annual self-review to enable them to be confident in their capacity to support school leaders.

-In addition, Ofsted will look for evidence that governing bodies are evaluating the impact of their work.
+In addition, Ofsted will look for evidence that governing boards are evaluating the impact of their work.

-The Skills Audit should enable every governing body to establish its needs and areas for development and decide when and how to fill vacancies.
+The Skills Audit should enable every governing board to establish its needs and areas for development and decide when and how to fill vacancies.

 Strong governance is essential for good schools.
 Yet we know that in many schools, governing bodies are not effective or confident enough.
 The key role of governing bodies is to support and challenge headteachers in order to ensure pupils receive the best

-possible education; governing bodies also need support and challenge.
+possible education; governing boards also need support and challenge.

-We suggest that every governing body should engage with the Skills Audit as a way of identifying gaps and filling vacancies and ensure individual governors complete the audit.
+We suggest that every governing board should engage with the Skills Audit as a way of identifying gaps and filling vacancies and ensure individual governors complete the audit.

 National Governors Association Skills Audit

-To make it easier to get a view of the skills across the governing body as a whole, the NGA has also produced a skills matrix, which can be used to collate governors' responses from the skills audit.
-This will give a RAG rated overall picture of where the
+To make it easier to get a view of the skills across the governing board as a whole, the NGA has also produced a skills matrix, which can be used to collate governors' responses from the skills audit.
+This will give a RAG rated overall picture of where